ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

     guest ok = yes
 ```

-* Samba requires setting a password separately from that used for login.
-You may use an existing user or create a new one for this purpose.
+* Samba uses a password separate from the normal login password.
+You can use an existing user or create a new one.

 ```
 smbpasswd -a user
 ```

-* Existing samba users can be listed with:
+* List existing Samba users with this command.

 ```
 pdbedit -L -v
 ```

-* Once you're happy, ensure the samba service is restarted with:
+* Once you are happy with the configuration, restart the Samba service.

 ```
 systemctl restart smbd
 ```

-* Verify using a client:
+* Verify access from a client.
     * Linux - `sudo smbstatus`
-    * Mac - Open finder, press Command+K and enter `smb://serverip/storage`
+    * macOS - Open Finder, press Command+K, and enter `smb://serverip/storage`
-    * Windows - Open file explorer and enter into the address bar `\\serverip\share`
+    * Windows - Open File Explorer and enter `\\serverip\share` in the address bar

 #### Samba client

-Here's the relevant [Arch Wiki](https://wiki.archlinux.org/index.php/samba#Client) entry for configuring clients.
-This section assumes mounting is occuring on a Linux CLI based system (a Pi or something like that).
+The [Arch Wiki](https://wiki.archlinux.org/index.php/samba#Client) also has useful client configuration notes.
+This section assumes you are mounting the share on a Linux CLI based system, such as a Raspberry Pi.

-* First you'll need to install the samba client for your OS:
+* First, install the Samba client for your OS.

 ```
 apt install smbclient
 ```

-* Now we can verify the available shares thus:
+* Now verify the available shares.

 ```
 alex@cartman:~$ smbclient -L cartman -U%